fraba/bb_project/README.md

 Hopefully further development will include some dynamic modelling of the network.
 I want to answer the following question: Is there any chance to predict who will die during each season based on network positions?

+You find an interactive visualisation of the social graph here: http://www.francescobailo.net/apps/the-social-network-of-breaking-bad/